How healthcare is vulnerable to cyber attacks, assassinations & geopolitical agendas

 But according to the analyst who wished to remain anonymous, medical devices that are directly connected to the patient aren’t the only part of healthcare IoT that remain vulnerable to attack.

 “It is a common misconception to consider healthcare IoT to be just healthcare devices like pacemakers and wearables, but inside hospitals we see all kinds of devices that are being affected by attacks,” said the analyst.

 “We’re talking about network switches and printers that are not directly connected to patient health, but they’re still critical to the workflow of providing medical care.”

 These types of disruptions can make patients miss their appointments, or put hospitals in a panic because they can’t access any of their data and operations are disrupted.

-“Last year, 48% of all security breaches in Canada were in the healthcare industry,” Wolfe explained, adding that the real victims are the patients.
+“Last year, 48% of all security breaches in Canada were in the healthcare industry,” explained the anonymous analyst, adding that the real victims are the patients.

 Stolen patient information can be used for fraud, impersonation, or held for ransomware attacks, depending on the hacker’s motives.

-“The primary reason healthcare is targeted is because a lot of healthcare information cannot be changed easily,” he said, and it makes sense if you think about.
+“The primary reason healthcare is targeted is because a lot of healthcare information cannot be changed easily,” the analyst said, and it makes sense if you think about.

 “This is more than just cybersecurity; it’s about ensuring that we as patients are not harmed or inadvertently put at risk due to a lack of security controls” — Richard Staynings